 Sound is used for indicating discrimination and depth.
-The display often shows which search mode is active as well as the battery charge and the detector’s sensitivity.
+The display often shows which search mode is active and the battery charge, and the detector’s sensitivity.
 There is just about everything needed for a successful search.
 Built-in Pinpointer in the detector is good, although the use is a bit limited.

 Detector search coils

-One thing that may appear confusing is that there are a lot of different search coils with different looks.
+One thing that may appear confusing is that there are many different search coils with different looks.
 But basically, there are two common variants, concentric and double D coils.
 Concentric coils are the most common and are a little cheaper than double D coils.

 The main difference between concentric and double D, besides the price, is that a double D coil is significantly better in mineralized soil, such as saltwater beaches.
 Double D also has a slightly different search area, as shown in the image below.

-When it comes to the size of search coils, a larger search coil covers more ground and goes more in-depth, but has reduced sensitivity to smaller objects.
+When it comes to search coils, a larger search coil covers more ground and goes more in-depth but has reduced smaller objects’ sensitivity.
 Consequently, a smaller search coil gives more sensitivity to smaller objects and better separation between the objects.

 Headphones for metal detectors

-Headphones are available for most detectors but are not something you absolutely need.
+Headphones are available for most detectors but are not something you need.
 If you are detecting in a disturbing and noisy environment, it may be justified.
-All metal detectors have speakers so you can hear indications and levels without headphones.
-On more advanced metal detectors there are several levels of sound indications so you may need headphones to understand all the nuances.
+All metal detectors have speakers, so that you can hear indications and levels without headphones.
+There are several sound indications on more advanced metal detectors, so you may need headphones to understand all the nuances.

 Things to consider when buying a Metal Detector

 What are you mainly looking for?
 Is it coins, jewellery, buttons, chains or maybe gold or why not meteorites?